gingerbeardman/gingerbeardman.github.io/_posts/2022-01-30-using-rss-to-create-saved-searches-for-any-website.md

 I've recently started using RSS again, with a couple of goals in mind.

 1. to read the latest interesting blog posts in a more focussed way
-2. to keep track of personal research saved searches, and that's what this post is about
+2. to assist with personal research, and that's what this post is about

 # Internet Archive